zhalamehdili/ml-churn-prediction/README.md

 ## 1. Overview

-The goal is to identify customers who are likely to stop using the service (churn) by analyzing demographic, usage, and contract data.
+The goal is to identify customers who are likely to stop using the service (churn) by analyzing demographic, usage and contract data.
 The project started as a Jupyter model training task and evolved into an end-to-end system including API engineering, database integration, analytics and Docker deployment.

 ## 2. What was implemented